shinomakoi/SnugQt/README.md

 # SnugQt
 A Qt frontend for image generation that uses ComfyUI

-Uses ComfyUI as a backend.
 Supports Windows, Linux and Mac(?)

 **Installation:**